Jasmine Tea Health Benefits

-How do Green Tea or White leaves and Jasmine flowers meet?
+How do Green (or White!)
+Tea and Jasmine flowers meet?
 In the early afternoons of June, July and August, experienced and dutiful labourers carefully hand-pick the jasmine buds when the sun is out, and the dew has evaporated.

 The pickers are very explicit as to which buds are brought back for the next stage.
 This is to ensure each one is due to bloom that same evening.
 Workers then store the soon-to-be-flowers in a dry place until evening.
 This is when the blossoms open in the cool night air, releasing their signature scent.

 While still blossoming, the workers place the flowers into basket trays.
 They then layer over Tea leaves for the ‘scenting’ process.
 After some hours, the Tea leaves underneath absorb the fragrance and distinct flavour of jasmine.
 Some higher-grade Teas require a repeat of this process to ensure the effectiveness of the scenting.

 The finished product is, quite simply, exquisite.
 It offers delightfully floral notes from the jasmine accompanied by the trademark grassy notes of Green (or White) Tea.

 People have known of Jasmine Tea benefits for thousands of years.
 However, this beverage began life in China, reserved only for Royalty!
 But even before then, before the creation of Jasmine Tea, jasmine flowers came from Persia (modern-day Iran), not China.
 This is where Jasmine Flowers first grew, and where new trade routes enabled the transport of jasmine to China.